 West Oxfordshire District Council is reponsible for collecting our food waste which is collected every week.
 Every household has been provided with an dark grey caddy for use outside and a small light grey caddy for use in the kitchen.
-You can use compostable bags to line the bins but you can use newspaper instead.
+You can use newspaper or any plastic bag (except black bin liners) to line the bins.

 People are usually shocked by how much food they throw out - get a free recipe book with ideas on using up leftovers.

 Biggest thing you can do is avoid throwing food away

 04/12/17 - Co-op to sell food past its 'best before' date in bid to cut waste Goods such as pasta, crisps and rice will be cut to 10p and sold for a further month at East of England Co-op

 29/11/17 - UK consumers told to keep apples in fridge as part of wider labelling shake-up Supermarket packaging will carry new logos advising which items can be kept in the fridge, ensuring they last longer and reduce food waste